 Pools are a great way to cool off during the summer, but don’t let the fear of injury and prosecution through an attractive nuisance loophole ruin your summer.
 Take measures to protect yourself and your family from pool accidents by blocking off your pool from trespassers and providing non-slip surfaces along the pool.

-If the worst happens and someone is injured using your pool, remember to call Peter Davis Law for support.
+If the worst happens and someone is injured using your pool, remember to contact Peter Davis & Associates for support.